 Is CrossFit Good for People Over 40?

-I know...you've heard different, right?
-That's what you get from listening to Instagram influencers.
+I know, you have heard different, right?
+That is what you get from listening to Instagram influencers.

 "I'd probably hurt myself."